-It is time to overview table-level backup - one of the most rarely used data protection types.
-You may need to copy data into one single table in case of data export or migration or as part of a disaster recovery plan.
+Table-level backup is one of the most rarely used data protection types in Microsoft SQL Server.
+However, table backup is important in certain scenarios; for example, you may need to copy data into one single table in order to perform a data export or migration, or as part of a disaster recovery plan.

 Table of Contents

-- Frequent backup of a large important table(s).
-When dealing with terabyte-sized databases, it can be exceptionally difficult creating a full DB backup promptly.
-Therefore, you can create a separate table copy prior to any server maintenance, massive data changes or version upgrades.
+- Performing frequent backups of large table(s).
+When you are dealing with terabyte-sized databases, it can be exceptionally difficult to create a full database backup quickly.
+In this case, you can create a separate copy of the specific table in order to back it up prior to performing any server maintenance, massive data changes or version upgrades.

 - As a part of a complex disaster recovery plan.
-Despite having a distributed data cluster and offsite backup, you may want to have a “last resort” recovery opportunityfor the worst cases of data corruption.
+Despite having a distributed data cluster and offsite backup, you may want to have a “last resort” recovery resource in the form of a specific table backup.

-How to Backup a Table in SQL Server Using the Bulk Copy Program
+How to Back Up a Table in SQL Server Using the Bulk Copy Program (BCP)

-Bulk Copy Program (BCP) is a command-line tool for moving the data to or from SQL Server.
-If you have bulk import-export privileges - then you can use BCP for table backup.
-Below are the necessary configuration steps:
+Bulk Copy Program (BCP) is a command-line tool for moving data to or from SQL Server.
+If you have bulk import-export privileges, you can use BCP for table backup.

-- First of all, you need to enable xp_cmdshell component, as it may be disabled by default.
-Use these commands consistently in SQL Query Analyzer:
+1. Enable xp_cmdshell component, as it may be disabled by default.
+Do so by running these commands in SQL Query Analyzer:

 EXEC sp_configure 'show advanced options', 1; GO RECONFIGURE; GO EXEC sp_configure 'xp_cmdshell', 1; GO RECONFIGURE; GO

-- Now we can create a backup.
-Locate the desired database table and use its name in the script below:
+2. You can now create a backup by locating the desired database table and using its name in the script below:

 DECLARE @table VARCHAR(128), @file VARCHAR(255), @cmd VARCHAR(512) SET @table = 'dbo.spt_monitor' SET @file = 'C:\Backup\' + @table + '_' + CONVERT(CHAR(8), GETDATE(), 112) + '.dat' SET @cmd = 'bcp ' + @table + ' out ' + @file + ' -n -T ' EXEC master..xp_cmdshell @cmd

-In this example you need to change the quoted @table parameter to your table name, and 'C:\Backup\' in @file - with the target folder (the script will create new backup files with unique names in this folder on each backup run).
+In this example you need to change the quoted @table parameter to your table name.
+You also need to change 'C:\Backup\' in @file to the target folder (the script will create new backup files with unique names in this folder on each backup run).

--n option tells SQL to use native data types, and -T allows use of Windows Authentication.
+The -n option tells SQL to use native data types, and -T allows use of Windows Authentication.
 If you prefer to use SQL authentication, then use -U -P with your username and password instead.
-Native format is intended for high-speed data transfer of data between SQL Server tables.
+The native format is intended for high-speed transfer of data between SQL Server tables.

-I have copied a small system table 'dbo.spt_monitor' in the master database, as an example.
-In a working environment with a larger database, you will find more info in the results window.
-The key point here is that you should not see any errors after the script run.
+3. After the script has finished working, you will see something similar to the results window below:Above, we've copied a small system table named 'dbo.spt_monitor' in the master database, as an example.
+In a working environment with a larger database, you will find more information in the results window.
+But if all goes as expected, you should not see any errors after the script run.

 bcp dbo.spt_monitor IN "C:\Backup\dbo.spt_monitor_20180801.bak" -T -n

 -n denotes use of native SQL format, and -T instructs the use of a trusted connection.
-Of course, don’t forget to replace the table name and backup path (highlighted) with your own details.
+Of course, don’t forget to replace the table name and backup path with your own configuration details.

-But keep in mind that table-level data copy does not include dependencies with other tables, embedded SQL objects, schema info, etc. So you simply cannot use it as a replacement for a regular backup.
+That said, keep in mind that table-level data copy does not include dependencies with other tables, embedded SQL objects, schema info, and other important components.
+For that reason, you cannot use table-level backup as a replacement for a regular backup.